Welcome to the UK's Largest Neurodiversity Exhibition

 The National Neurodiversity Show is the UK’s largest exhibition dedicated to Neurodiversity.

-Visit and see what #discoveringdifferent feels like.
+Join us in 2026 and experience what #discoveringdifferent truly feels like.

 Exhibits and Demonstrations